pulp-platform/snitch_cluster/docs/ug/trace_analysis.md

 ## Performance metrics

 Finally, at the end of the trace, a collection of performance metrics automatically computed from the trace is reported.
 The performance metrics are associated to regions defined in your code.
-More information on how to define these regions can be found in the Snitch [tutorial](../../target/snitch_cluster/README.md).
+More information on how to define these regions can be found in the [tutorial](tutorial.md#debugging-and-benchmarking).

 ```
 ## Performance metrics